-Rosary Park Catholic Primary School, Branxton is a Kindergarten- Year 6 school and the newest Catholic Primary School to be built in the Diocese of Maitland-Newcastle.
+Rosary Park Catholic Primary School, Branxton, is a Kindergarten to Year 6 school and one of the newest Catholic Primary Schools to be built in the Diocese of Maitland-Newcastle.

-Rosary Park now accommodates a single stream Kindergarten to Year 6 Catholic School with future plans that will allow expansion to double stream as the area grows.
-The school is manned by lay teachers, endeavouring to work with priests, parents, parishioners and the Catholic Schools Office to pursue excellence in all areas of school life.
+Rosary Park now accommodates nine classes from Kindergarten to Year 6.
+In Term 1, 2016, two Kindergarten classes and a 2/3 composite class were created to cater for the expanding population in the area.
+Future plans have been drawn up that will allow for an expansion to double stream as the area grows.
+Students are taught by lay teachers who work with priests, parents, parishioners and the Catholic Schools Office to pursue excellence in all areas of school life.

-Together we strive to develop an Australian spirituality, which reflects our Catholic story whilst recognising the significance of the traditional land upon which we have established our learning roots and its owners.
+Rosary Park strives to develop an Australian spirituality that reflects its Catholic story, whilst also recognising the significance of the traditional land upon which it has established learning roots and its owners.

-Students of Rosary Park Primary School, Branxton are encouraged to continue their Catholic education by attending either St. Joseph's Campus Lochinvar or St. Catherine's College, Singleton (where transport is more convenient).
+Students of Rosary Park Primary School, Branxton are encouraged to continue their Catholic education by attending either St Joseph's Campus, Lochinvar or St Catherine's College, Singleton.